thephez/dash-docs/_includes/references.md

 {% endcomment %}

 {% comment %}<!-- Terms; must have tooltip description in "quotes"; alphabetical order -->{% endcomment %}
-[bitcoin URI]: /en/developer-guide#term-bitcoin-uri "A URI which allows receivers to encode payment details so spenders don't have to manually enter addresses and other details"
-[certificate chain]: /en/developer-examples#term-certificate-chain "A chain of certificates connecting a individual's leaf certificate to the certificate authority's root certificate"
 [coinbase block height]: /en/developer-reference#term-coinbase-block-height "The current block's height encoded into the first bytes of the coinbase field"
 [data-pushing opcode]: https://en.bitcoin.it/wiki/Script#Constants "Any opcode from 0x01 to 0x4e which pushes data on to the script evaluation stack"
-[fiat]: /en/developer-guide#term-fiat "National currencies such as the dollar or euro"
-[intermediate certificate]: /en/developer-examples#term-intermediate-certificate "A intermediate certificate authority certificate which helps connect a leaf (receiver) certificate to a root certificate authority"
 [key index]: /en/developer-guide#term-key-index "An index number used in the HD wallet formula to generate child keys from a parent key"
 [key pair]: /en/developer-guide#term-key-pair "A private key and its derived public key"
-[label]: /en/developer-guide#term-label "The label parameter of a bitcoin: URI which provides the spender with the receiver's name (unauthenticated)"
-[leaf certificate]: /en/developer-examples#term-leaf-certificate "The end-node in a certificate chain; in the payment protocol, it is the certificate belonging to the receiver of satoshis"
-[merge]: /en/developer-guide#term-merge "Spending, in the same transaction, multiple outputs which can be traced back to different previous spenders, leaking information about how many satoshis you control"
-[merge avoidance]: /en/developer-guide#term-merge-avoidance "A strategy for selecting which outputs to spend that avoids merging outputs with different histories that could leak private information"
-[message]: /en/developer-guide#term-message "A parameter of bitcoin: URIs which allows the receiver to optionally specify a message to the spender"
 <!-- Inventory Messages -->
 [msg_tx]: /en/developer-reference#term-msg_tx "The TXID data type identifier of an inventory on the P2P network"
 [msg_block]: /en/developer-reference#term-msg_block "The block header hash data type identifier of an inventory on the P2P network"